 - Leverage the Handshake Community for insights and tips

-Why: Employers cannot post a job to a school unless their company has been approved to post jobs there.
-However, once your school approves a company, all staff who are connected to the account can request to post a position.
+Why: Employers cannot post a job to an institution unless their company has been approved to post jobs there.
+However, once your institution approves a company, all staff who are connected to the account can request to post a position.

 The time that you invest in vetting the company now, allows you to quickly scan and approve postings down the road.